 Admittedly it’s probably just a bit late to start making an advent calendar now, but you could always pin it and save it for next year.

-If you fancy making one of your own, this is what you’ll need:
+If you fancy making your own DIY advent calendar, this is what you’ll need:

 - Template for the numbers (you can download it here)